Does Coffee Or Green Tea Break Your Fast?

 Although Black Coffee does contain a minimal number of calories (for example, a Starbucks Espresso Shot contains 5 calories), it is generally accepted that it won’t break a fast.

-Important note: Remember that we’re referring to BLACK coffee here.
+Important note: We’re referring to BLACK coffee here.
 That means Coffee with no milk, sugar or sweeteners.
 Adding those substances to your Coffee would likely turn your drink into a fast-breaking nightmare.

 Like with Black Coffee, it is generally accepted that Green Tea won’t break your fast.